djsprenk/set-explorer/docs/DEVLOG.md

 I wanted to start adding some more data, an obvious one was run length of each set.

 ![Page with added run lengths](./added-run-length-info.png)

+## QOL Improvement - Automatically fetch Database from backup

+Previously, whenever I wanted new data from VDJ, I had to follow the steps below:

+1. Create a database backup from VDJ.
+2. Unzip that backup.
+3. Manually copy / paste the contents into the data directory.
+4. Run the `database.py` script to convert it into a JSON format.

+I wanted to be able to trim out some of these steps, so I created a script that combines steps 2-4 within the same `database.py` script.

+Now I only have to do:

+1. Create a database backup from VDJ.
+2. Run `database.py` to fetch that data and copy it into the project.